How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 What Do People Use Dry Ice For?

-People don’t just use dry ice to keep their food fresh, their drinks cold, and their fridge running during emergencies like I just mentioned.
+People don't just use dry ice to keep their food fresh, their drinks cold, and their fridge running during emergencies.
 There are dozens of different use cases for dry ice, both at home, work, and in-between.

 At home, you can use it when you need to ship or transport easily-spoiled cargo like food or meat.
-Just pack a lot of ice into the shipping vessel (usually a heavy-duty cooler), throw it into the car, and whatever inside will easily last for several days of travel.
+Just pack ice into the shipping vessel (usually a heavy-duty cooler), throw it into the car, and whatever's inside will last for several days of travel.

-Commercial cargo delivery also uses dry ice for products that can get spoiled or damaged if they’re subjected to room temperature.
-Chocolate, for example, is usually shipped in a dry ice-cooled box to prevent it from melting down into chocolatey liquid by the time it reaches your door.
+Commercial cargo delivery also uses dry ice for products that can get spoiled or damaged at room temperature.
+Chocolate, for example, ships in a dry ice-cooled box to prevent it from melting by the time it reaches your door.

-A lot of people have also used dry ice to make mosquito traps.
+Many people use dry ice to make mosquito traps.
 Mosquitoes are naturally attracted to CO2, which is exactly what dry ice is.
 A block of dry ice when sublimated into CO2 vapor has the same attractiveness to mosquitoes as a group of a thousand people.
-As a result, it’s perfect for luring away mosquitoes or driving them into traps.
+As a result, it's perfect for luring away mosquitoes or driving them into traps.

-For anglers and hunters (both professional or amateur) who have to preserve wild game or freshly-caught fish, dry ice is also a far more compelling option than normal ice.
-When ordinary ice melts, the left-over water that coats the meat can spur bacterial growth.
-On the other hand, dry ice simply sublimates (turning into CO2 vapor) so there’s no such risk.
-Furthermore, the super cold temperature of dry ice (-109°F) can instantly kill all living organisms that it touches.
-So dry ice doesn’t just make preserving freshly-hunted meat less messy, but it also has an antimicrobial, anti-spoiling effect.
+For anglers and hunters (both professional and amateur) who preserve wild game or freshly-caught fish, dry ice is a far more compelling option than normal ice.
+When ordinary ice melts, the leftover water that coats the meat can spur bacterial growth.
+On the other hand, dry ice simply sublimates (turning into CO2 vapor) so there's no such risk.
+Furthermore, the cold temperature of dry ice (-109°F) can instantly kill all living organisms it touches.
+So dry ice doesn't just make preserving freshly-hunted meat less messy, but it also has an antimicrobial, anti-spoiling effect.

-Dry ice is also commonly used by plumbers to freeze up water pipes during maintenance, fix up dents on cars by mechanics, used by teachers for fun scientific experiments, and also in medical settings as a disinfectant or cryotherapy.
-And for those who are into theatrics, dry ice’s smoky sublimation is also the perfect special effects for dramas!
+Plumbers commonly use dry ice to freeze water pipes during maintenance, mechanics use it to remove dents on cars, teachers use it for fun scientific experiments, and medical settings employ it as a disinfectant or for cryotherapy.
+And for those who are into theatrics, dry ice's smoky sublimation is the perfect special effect for dramas.

-As you can see, there are so many things that you can do with a pack of dry ice.
-However, as I said before, to use them correctly and most effectively, you need to be aware of how long a block is going to last.
+As you can see, there are so many things you can do with a pack of dry ice.
+However, to use it correctly and effectively, you need to be aware of how long a block is going to last.

 How Affordable Is Dry Ice And Where Do I Find It?

-For people who haven’t used dry ice before, dry ice cost is very affordable.
-Depending on where you buy it from, dry ice usually costs between $1 to $3 per pound.
-You can also find it anywhere, really.
+New to dry ice?
+Good news—it's affordable.
+The price of dry ice ranges from $1 to $3 per pound, depending on the retailer.
+You can find it anywhere, really.
 Grocery stores like Walmart and Costco sell it in bulk.
-Just ask the employees there and they will point out where you need to go.
+Just ask the employees there and they'll point out where you need to go.

-Here’s a small shopping tip: buy it in bulk, avoid buying small blocks at a time.
-There are usually bulk discounts at most outlets, so buying dry ice in individual, small prefabricated slabs will usually cost you a few extra cents ($1.1 to $1.3 per pound).
+Here's a small shopping tip: buy in bulk, avoid buying small blocks at a time.
+Most outlets offer bulk discounts, so buying dry ice in individual, small prefabricated slabs will cost you a few extra cents ($1.1 to $1.3 per pound).
 Those few extra cents can quickly add up when you need dozens of pounds at once.

 How Long Will Dry Ice Last On Average?